majewsky/blog-data/posts/argh-pm.md

     int32: 100168
 ```

-These two are even weirder: `RPMSIGTAG_SIZE` is the byte count for the header section plus the payload.
+These two are even weirder: `RPMSIGTAG_SIZE` is the byte count for the header section plus the *compressed* payload.
-`RPMSIGTAG_PAYLOADSIZE` is the byte count for the **uncompressed** payload.
+`RPMSIGTAG_PAYLOADSIZE` is the byte count for the *uncompressed* payload.

 ```
 tag 268 (RSA): length 536